The right to play

-Three weeks ago we were at Unicef.
+Three weeks ago, we were at UNICEF.
 It was a day after Open had trialled working from home.
 It seems like a year ago.
 We talked about whether schools would close and whether there would be a lockdown.
-What this would mean for children?
+What would this mean for children?

-We talked about what life would be like in ‘lockdown’ Britain and what Unicef could do to help children and their families.
+We talked about what life would be like in ‘lockdown’ Britain and what UNICEF could do to help children and their families.

 Over the next couple of days our teams talked and came up with some great ideas.
-Many of them were linked to offering free screen time content, because that is what we thought would be needed…
+Many of them were linked to offering free screen content, because that is what we thought would be needed…

 At this time a very good decision was made.
-Wait.
-Don’t React.
-Respond.

 Then the UK went into lockdown and life changed for us all.